Our Restaurant and Accommodation will be open from 18th July.

 We offer dog friendly accommodation and welcome well behaved four legged friends.

-Our culinary team specialises in elevating locally sourced ingredients to new heights and brings real creativity to the kitchen.
+Our culinary team specialises in elevating locally sourced food to new heights and brings real creativity to the kitchen.
+We source our fish from Scottish waters, and specialise in the use of local produce.

 Lose yourself amongst the spectacular scenery of the Scottish Borders and experience a wonderful array of things to see and do.
 Soak up the history of an abbey, castle, museum, garden or stately home.